Teskh/WUPS/diagnostics/README.md

 1. **Box Cut**: A closed polygon with exactly 4 corners (5 PP points with first and last matching)
 2. **Circular Cuts**: Two MP (Milling Point) circular cuts
 3. **Alignment**: The circular cuts are positioned such that their edge (center ± radius) aligns with one of the box corners
+4. **Structural Clearance**: Outlet edges keep at least 5mm away from studs, blocking, and plates (alerts when closer)

 **Detection Logic:**
 - For horizontal outlets: The Y coordinate of the MP minus its radius matches one of the box's Y corners